bitsadmincom/bitsadminblog.github.io/_posts/2023-08-15-living-off-the-foreign-land.md

 Having the capability to perform such activities from an Offensive Windows machine over SOCKS has various advantages.
 - No execution takes place on the victim system in the target network, where activities could be picked up by the security software;
-- Instead of just shooting with offensive tools at an environment, you are learning the sysadmin (engineering) side of the story; literally using the tools the administrators to manage the remote network;
+- Instead of just shooting with offensive tools at an environment, you are learning the sysadmin (engineering) side of the story; literally using the tools the administrators use to manage the remote network;
 - Windows regularly makes use of undocumented protocols for which no open source (Linux-based) tooling/scripts might have been written yet while Windows natively speaks with other Windows systems.
 This means that Windows functionalities can directly be used from an attacker Windows.
 - Kerberos is natively used whenever an authentication is requested by a remote system - more on this in the upcoming sections;
 - It is possible to install any Windows-based 3<sup>rd</sup> party software that is used in the target network on the Offensive Windows machine and use it over the network.
 Moreover, it is possible to copy Windows-based software that has been in-house developed by the target organization to the Offensive Windows machine and use it from there as well;